Manipulated invoice via hacked e-mail: Those who do not encrypt are left holding the bag

 The plaintiff, a contractor, carried out work for the defendant, a private customer, in accordance with the agreement and issued a final invoice for the outstanding remuneration after completion of the work.
 This invoice was sent to the defendant by email.

-Unnoticed by the parties, the email was intercepted and manipulated by third parties.
-The perpetrators changed the bank details in the invoice and forwarded the falsified version to the defendant.
+Unnoticed by the parties, the e-mail was sent by Third intercepted and manipulated.
+The perpetrators changed the bank details on the invoice and forwarded the falsified version to the defendant.
 In good faith, the defendant transferred the invoice amount of EUR 15,385.78 to the account specified in the invoice, which, however, belonged to an unknown person.
 The fraud was only discovered later when the plaintiff noticed the missing payment and pointed it out to the defendant.

-The plaintiff then demanded that the defendant pay the wages again, as the original payment had not been credited to his account and therefore there was no fulfillment effect pursuant to Section 362 (1) BGB.
+The plaintiff then demanded that the defendant pay the wages again, as the original payment had not been credited to his account and therefore no fulfillment effect had occurred in accordance with Section 362 (1) BGB.
 The defendant, on the other hand, took the view that it had fulfilled its payment obligations as it had paid the invoice as received.
 It also claimed that the plaintiff had failed to take appropriate security measures to protect the personal data transmitted, in particular its own bank details.
 This was what led to the fraud in the first place.
-She invoked a claim for damages under Art.
-82 GDPR and argued that the plaintiff had acted negligently by sending the invoice by email without adequate protection.
+She invoked a claim for damages pursuant to Art.
+82 GDPR and argued that the plaintiff had acted negligently by sending the invoice by email without sufficient protection.
 In particular, the transport encryption used was not sufficient to prevent manipulation of the email.

 Thus, two central legal questions were confronted: On the one hand, the question of whether the payment to the wrong account extinguished the defendant's debt and, on the other hand, the question of whether the plaintiff was liable for the damage incurred due to inadequate security measures.